 Are SARMs Like Steroids?

-The short answer is no, selective androgen receptor modulators, SARMs are not steroids.
-SARMs are ligands that act “selectively” on a androgen receptor (s).
-The selective action on androgen receptors (ARs) makes the greatest difference between SARMs and steroids.
+The short answer is no, selective androgen receptor modulators, SARMs, are not steroids.
+SARMs are ligands that act “selectively” on an androgen receptor (s).
+The selective action on androgen receptors (ARs) makes the most significant difference between SARMs and steroids.

 Anabolic activity triggered by SARMs and steroids increases muscle mass and bone density in clinical studies.